-Another step is the selection of suitable keywords ( keywords ).
-For this you can use freely available databases, such as a keyword database or the MetaGer Web Associator.
+Another step is the selection of suitable keywords (keywords).
+For this you can use many freely available databases, such as a keyword database or the MetaGer Web Associator.
 Furthermore, it is useful to use the Google AdWords Keyword Tool, which, in addition to related keywords, also lists the approximate number of monthly searches per search term.

 In search engine optimization, the techniques of web crawlers and sorting algorithms are therefore examined by search engines.
-These are only partially disclosed and frequently amended to make abuse more difficult and deliver relevant results to the user.
-The unknown and secret techniques are explored by reverse engineering the search results.
-It analyzes how search engines index websites and their content , and how they are evaluated, collated and sorted by the search engine.
+These are only partially disclosed and frequently amended to make abuse more difficult and to deliver relevant results to the user.
+More unknown and secret techniques are explored by reverse engineering the search results.
+It analyzes how search engines index websites and their content , and how they are evaluated, collected and sorted by the search engine.

-Since these mechanisms are subject to development dynamics, this style of writing is also adapted many times to provide the best possible optimization result again.
+Since these mechanisms are subject to development dynamics, this style of writing is also adapted many times to provide the best possible optimization result.
 This means that a page is never optimized only once.
-Rather, it requires a permanent review of the relevance of the keywords used, as well as the user behavior changes.
+Rather, it requires a permanent review of the relevance of keywords used, as well as the user behavior's changes.